What Is PIN-Less Debit Fraud?

-Since most of the time these transactions don’t require you to give up your card to the cashier (or are done online where there is no person checking) there isn’t even a signature match performed.
-This can lead to pinless debit card fraud or fraud that uses a debit card to make purchases without the pin and without your permission.
-This, of course, can cause massive financial stress, pain, and worry.
+Since most of the time these transactions don’t require you to give up your card to the cashier, there isn’t even a signature match performed.
+This can lead to PIN-less debit card fraud or fraud that uses a debit card to make purchases without the PIN and without your permission.
+These transactions can add up to cause financial stress.

-With that in mind here are several steps you can take to do as much as you can to protect yourself against pinless debit card fraud or act on it quickly if it does happen to you.
+Here are steps you can take to do as much as you can to protect yourself against PIN-less debit card fraud or act on it quickly if it does happen to you.

 This doesn’t substitute for checking your bank account online, but it can help.
 Many banks and credit unions offer text and email alerts to let you know when there is unusual activity in your account.
-It won’t catch a fraudulent purchase at the local Walgreens if that’s where you normally shop, but it will catch a purchase in California if you normally live in Ohio.
+It won’t catch a fraudulent purchase at the local chain drugstore if that’s where you normally shop, but it will flag a purchase in California if you normally live in Ohio.

-As mentioned above, you can set up many different types of mobile banking alerts to notify you of every single transaction that occurs, as they happen in real time, so you can immediately spot an unauthorized transaction made on your account.
+You can set up mobile banking alerts to notify you of every single transaction that occurs, as they happen in real time, so you can immediately spot an unauthorized transaction made on your account.

 You wouldn’t leave cash hanging out in the open.
 Don’t do that with your debit cards either.
 You should guard your debit cards just like you do with cash.
 Keep them secure and in your possession at all times.

-5. Never Send Your Account Info Through Email or Chat
+Never Send Your Account Info Through Chat or Email

 Scammers are great at making fake emails and fake sites, a type of email phishing scam.
 Never click a link in an email from your bank.
-Always navigate to your bank by typing in their address in your browser.
-That way you’ll make sure that you don’t end up giving up your information to a fraudulent site.
+Always navigate to your bank's website by typing the address in your browser.
+That ensures you won’t end up giving your information to a fraudulent site.

-Scammers can skim public wifi networks and steal your card information to then make pinless debit purchases in their own names.
+Scammers can skim public wifi networks and steal your card information to then make PIN-less debit purchases in their own names.
 Avoid this by using secure connections when purchasing online.
-Never use public WiFi networks for online banking.
+Never use public WiFi networks for online banking either.

-Anytime you make a purchase or visit your bank’s website online check to make sure that you have an https:// connection (and not just http://).
+Anytime you make a purchase or visit your bank’s website, check for an https:// connection.
 The web address should read like this: https://yourbankinginstitution.com.
-That “s” at the end of the https means that you have a secure connection with the institution you are doing business with.
+That “s” at the end of the https means you have a secure connection with the institution you are doing business with.

-If people can get into your online banking account then they can get access to all kinds of banking information – including a new debit card.
-Don’t use 123456, password, or your loved one’s birthday for your password.
+If people can get into your online banking account, they can get access to all kinds of banking information and order a new debit card.
+Don’t use easy-to-hack passwords such as 123456, password, or your loved one’s birthday.
 This invites trouble.
 Instead use a secure password with varied numbers, letters, and characters.